sreechandan5956/Cy/Challenges/Bookmarklet/README.md

-# Bookmarklet
+# Bookmarklet — Web Challenge
 **Category:** Web Exploitation
 **Difficulty:** Easy

-## Overview
-Bookmarklet is a web challenge based on discovering malicious or hidden JavaScript embedded inside a bookmarklet.
-The webpage provides a button or a link containing a JavaScript-based bookmarklet.
-When inspected carefully, the encoded script reveals the actual URL or text containing the flag.

-The goal is to decode the bookmarklet and identify the hidden flag inside the script.
+This challenge provides a simple Flask web application where the user interacts with a **bookmarklet** to request files from the server.
+The backend attempts to restrict file access using a custom `safe_join()` function — but due to flawed path validation, the challenge is vulnerable to **directory traversal**.